Ladvien/ladvien.github.io/_posts/2018-04-29-arch-linux-deep-learning-gpu-environment.md

 You'll need a little jumpdrive, 4gb should work.

-I use Etcher as it makes painless to create boot media.
+I use Etcher as it makes it painless to create boot media.

 * [Etcher](https://etcher.io/)

-Insert the jumpdrive, open Etcher, and then select the Antergos iso file.  *Here's the usual warning, if you have anything on your jumpdrive it's about to get deleted forever.*
+After Etcher does its thing, insert the jumpdrive, open Etcher, and then select the Antergos iso file.  *Here's the usual warning, if you have anything on your jumpdrive it's about to get deleted forever.*

 ![](https://ladvien.com/images/etcher_antergos.png)